sunitparekh/data-anonymization/README.md

 ```

 ### StringTemplate
-Simple string evaluation with [DataAnon::Core::Field](#dataanon-core-field) in scope.
+Simple string evaluation within [DataAnon::Core::Field](#dataanon-core-field) context.
 Can be used for email, username anonymization.
 Make sure to put the string in 'single quote' else it will get evaluated inline.
 ```ruby
 anonymize('UserName').using DataAnon::Strategy::Field::StringTemplate.new('user#{row_number}')